XeenProof/reel-talk-intern/README.md

 - Genre Selection

 # Design Decisions:
+- Most Navbar features don't do anything yet as I don't have what they are supposed to do.
 - I decided to just use react with no front-end libraries as a form of refresher on css.
     - Normally I would have used a front-end framework
 - React-icons was the only library used to get the icons I needed